 The only ground for divorce is the irretrievable breakdown of the marriage.
 In other words, you must be sure that there is no possibility of a reconciliation.
-If your marriage has irretrievably broke down, you must be able to prove one of the following:
+If your marriage has irretrievably broken down, you must be able to prove one of the following:

 - Your spouse has committed adultery and you find it intolerable to live with them.